 Samsung and other phone makers ultimately dream of taking the best foldable phones beyond niche devices and turning them into handsets with mainstream appeal.
-The lower price of the Galaxy Z Flip 3 could make that happen, as it's the first foldable phone to cost less than $1,000.
-The addition of S Pen support to the Galaxy Z Fold 3 might make that phone more appealing, too, particularly for fans of the Galaxy Note phablets.
+The lower price of the Galaxy Z Flip 3 is helping make that happen, as it allows you to buy a foldable phone for less than $1,000.
+The addition of S Pen support to the Galaxy Z Fold 3 makes that phone more appealing, too.

 What are the best foldable phones?

-Now that we've tested both the Galaxy Z Fold 3 and Galaxy Z Flip 3, we think the former is the best option if you want a foldable phone.
-It's got the more expansive screen and S Pen compatibility that lets you jot down notes and drawings on the 7.6-inch display.
+We think the Galaxy Z Fold 3 is the best foldable phone you can buy thanks to its expansive, productivity-boosting screen.
+The addition of S Pen compatibility lets you jot down notes and drawings on the 7.6-inch display.
 The Z Fold 3 also improves on its predecessor with better durability and an under-display camera.

 For many people, though, the best foldable phone will be the one they can afford.
 And that's likely to be the Galaxy Z Flip 3, which finally drops the price of foldables below $,1000.